PoisotLab/ms_network_prediction/reviews.md

 structures to predict interactions within the networks/subset of nodes in networks.
 They need to be cited here.

-> See our response about to _How do we predict how species that we have never
-> observed together will *interact (355-374), which now includes further
-> mentions and citations of these methods.
+> Previously covered as one of the major points.

-**Lines 375-397:** this section could benefit from discussion of various types *of flow in networks, for instance there are few examples in the literature *(needs to be cited), were authors looked at the concept of flow in subtypes of *ecological networks, and its meaning.
-Particularly for unipartite ecological *networks – flow can be misleading in some scenarios, and very powerful in *others.
+**Lines 375-397:** this section could benefit from discussion of various types of flow in networks, for instance there are few examples in the literature (needs to be cited), were authors looked at the concept of flow in subtypes of ecological networks, and its meaning.
+Particularly for unipartite ecological networks – flow can be misleading in some scenarios, and very powerful in others.

-> We have now included references to studies that have addressed network flows (Gaiarsa et al., 2019, Borret et al., 2019, Farage et al., 2021, Montoya & Solé 2002) within the 'What about interaction _strength_?' section.
-(ca. lines 495 - 515)
+> We have now included references to studies that have addressed network flows and network flow prediction as part of this section.
+As the reviewer has not explicited which specific work they were thinking about, we cannot guarantee they will be satisfied by the revision, but we are convinced that the editors will recognize this as a good faith attempt.

 In addition to interaction strength, weighted networks need to be mentioned somewhere, even if only for completeness.

-> Weighted networks are interaction strength - we have clarified this in the text (ca. line 490)
+> Weighted networks are the focus of the section on interaction strength, and we have clarified the text at several places to make this clear.

 # Reviewer 2

-> As per our discussion with the editorial team, the review from reviewer 2 has not been communicated to graduate students authors of this manuscript, as it contained several personal attacks, and a concerning number of comments that felt far outside the bounds of professional behavior.
-We want to clearly point out that, when confronted with a review as aggressive as review 2, it is very unclear which of the points are made in good faith or out of spite.
-Therefore, we have veered on the size of caution, and discarded most of points, including all of the minor ones, which were written in the most acerbic way.
-The main comments in this section are re-wording of the second review made by the last author, and all replies and in-text modifications have been made by the last author.
+> As per our discussion with the editorial team, the review from reviewer 2 has not been communicated to graduate students authors of this manuscript, as it contained several personal attacks, and a concerning number of comments that felt far outside the bounds of professional, or indeed acceptable, behavior.
+We want to unambiguously point out that, when confronted with a review as aggressive as review 2 was, it is very unclear which of the points are made in good faith or out of spite (this is true in this specific instance as authors, but we also hold this to be true in our collective experiences as reviewers and editors).
+Therefore, we have veered on the size of caution, and discarded most of the points, including all of the minor ones, which were written in the most acerbic way.
+The main comments in this section are summaries of the second review made by the last author, and all replies and in-text modifications have been made by the last author.
+We want to clarify that we have read the review several times over, and made changes to the manuscript when appropriate including based on the minor comments.

 **Comment 1**: the aim of the manuscript is unclear